anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 It specifically changes the interaction model from a pledge-initiated mode, as used in BRSKI, to a pledge-responding mode, where the pledge is in server role.
 For this, BRSKI with Pledge in Responder Mode (BRSKI-PRM) introduces new endpoints for the Domain Registrar and pledge, and a new component, the Registrar-Agent, which facilitates the communication between pledge and registrar during the bootstrapping phase.
 To establish the trust relation between pledge and registrar, BRSKI-PRM relies on object security rather than transport security.
-The approach defined here is agnostic to the enrollment protocol that connects the domain registrar to the domain CA.
+The approach defined here is agnostic to the enrollment protocol that connects the domain registrar to the Key Infrastructure (e.g., domain CA).

 --- middle